Itheum/itheumcore-elrond-sc-claims/README.md

 **Step 2 (Final build + Code Hash):**
 Once the main commit is locked in, we can then produce the code hash and build to deploy to devnet 1st (for final testing) and then to mainnet (after sending the code hash to the auditor)

-1. Make sure your mxpy version is >= 6.
+1. Make sure your mxpy version is >= 6 (starting v3.0.0, we used mxpy 8.1.2).
 2. If Cargo.lock is in gitignore, remove it, build the contract and make a new commit.
 Otherwise this step can be skipped. (see Step 1 and repeat if needed)
 3. Run the following in the root of the repository (run the latest Docker client in your computer.
 Used `Docker Desktop 4.18.0 (104112) on MacOX 12.6`):

 `mxpy contract reproducible-build --docker-image="multiversx/sdk-rust-contract-builder:v4.1.4"`

 Note that if you already have a output-docker from a previous build and deploy then delete this folder.

+Also note that if you are upgrading you may need to use a newer docker `sdk-rust-contract-builder` version.
+You can see the tags here https://hub.docker.com/r/multiversx/sdk-rust-contract-builder/tags.
+Starting v3.0.0, we used v5.3.0 for the build to upgrade to.
+We tested this on devnet before doing it on mainnet.

 This process may take some time.
 After it's done you should see "Docker build ran successfully!".
 An output-docker folder will be created containing the WASM files built in a reproducible way and artifacts.json containing the code hash of the WASM files.